Related: Get a Nebraska Registered Agent

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Nebraska.
+Acquiring Nebraska Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Nebraska.

-Existing LLCs and Corporations have the same document requirements in this state when applying for Foreign Qualification:
+Existing LLCs and Corporations have the same document requirements in this state when applying for Nebraska Foreign Qualification:

 Applications for a Nebraska Certificate of Authority require an application to be submitted along with a fee of $130 for LLCs or $145 for corporations ($40 for non-profit corporations).
 Often, there are additional fees from the state which add an extra $10-$20 to the total cost.